-Our brands offer consumers and developers a wide range of options, including economy hotels, mid-scale, upper mid-scale and lower upscale, full service properties.
+Our brands offer consumers and developers a wide range of options, including economy hotels, mid-scale, upper mid-scale and lower upscale properties.
 Our brands are as follows:

-Cambria hotels and suites: Cambria hotels and suites is a new construction select service hotel chain that operates in the upscale lodging category.
-For medium frequency and Millennial business travelers, Cambria treats every guest as a high value guest by offering inviting design, options for guests to personalize their stay, and unexpected service delighters.
-Public spaces are designed with options that invite guests to hang out, including Social CircleTM restaurant and bar, which focuses on simple, yet interesting food and craft beers.
+Cambria hotels and suites: Cambria hotels and suites is predominantly a new construction select service hotel chain that operates in the upscale lodging category, targeting primary market locations.
+The brand has recently expanded to target growth through conversions and adaptive reuse projects in markets where new construction has an extremely high barrier to entry.
+For medium frequency business travelers who seek an upscale, yet reasonably priced hotel experience, Cambria treats every guest as a high value guest by offering options for guests to personalize their stay, and unexpected service delighters through "approachable indulgences" throughout their travel journey.
+The brand is designed to provide guests with the freedom to explore and unveil the potential to create new memories.
+The environment is intended to match guests' casual lifestyle but tailored to their business traveler needs.
+Public spaces are designed with options that invite guests to hang out and connect, including a restaurant and bar, which focuses on simple, yet interesting food and craft beers.
 Cambria offers guest rooms that "feel like an upgrade."
-In-room amenities include pillow top mattresses, flat screen TV(s), speaker phones, mini-refrigerators and microwaves.
-Principal competitor brands include Courtyard by Marriott, Aloft and Hilton Garden Inn.
+In-room amenities include pillow top mattresses, flat screen TV(s), mini-refrigerators and microwaves.
+Principal competitor brands include Courtyard by Marriott, Aloft, Hotel Indigo and Hilton Garden Inn.
 The Cambria hotels and suites brand was launched in January 2005 and the first properties opened during 2007.